 - Dry Skin Face: Common Causes and What to do About it

 - Liposuction: What It is & Side Effects

 - The Different Types of Dental Implants

-What can we do to keep our mouth fresh during fasting?
+What can we do to keep our mouths fresh during fasting?
 To know how to deal with bad breath, first, we must understand the cause of it.

 What Causes Bad Breath:

-- Poor oral hygiene – Bacterial plaque build-ups cause the most of bad breath and gum disease.
+- Poor oral hygiene – Bacterial plaque build-ups cause the worst breath and gum disease.

 - Smoking – Bad habits like smoking (cigarettes, cigars, shisha) can lead to bad breath.